harrisonfwest/HI-MaNGA/README.md

 # HI-MaNGA
 Investigating correlation of misalignment between galaxies' non-ionized ('cold') hydrogen gas discs and their stellar disks, and their cold hydrogen gas deficiencies

+A running to-do list of tasks I hope to accomplish is in `TODO.md`

 Most of this work requires the following Python libraries:

 ```